votingworks/arlo-cvr-encryption/README.md

                         optional root hash for the tally directory; if the manifest is tampered, an error is indicated
 ```
-This commands allows a specific set of ballots to be decrypted, and then written into
+This commands allows a desired set of ballots to be decrypted, and then written into
 a separate subdirectory.
 This is something an election official would do after ballots
 have been selected for an audit.
 The `ballot_id` names are the internal names used by
 arlo-e2e (e.g., `b0001283` for the ballot in `ballots/b0001/b0001283.json`).